colindaven/rs_demultiplex/README.md

 See examples below.

+## Install

+1. Install from release (easy)
+ - download the release file for amd64 architectures
+ - run: `chmod a+x rs_demultiplex`
+ - Finally `rs_demultiplex`

-Install - please first install Rust and Cargo from their website
+2. From source: Please first install Rust and Cargo from their website.
+The clone the repo and build as below.

-Usage:
+# Usage:

 1. Run one of following for testing (after source code changes):